abfaz/Sentiment_Analysis/README.md

 ## Modeling Approach

-1. Model Selection: Train and evaluate various machine learning and deep learning models using the embedded text data.
+1. Model Selection: Train and evaluate various machine learning models like Naive Bayes, Logistic Regression, and Decesion Tree using the embedded text data.
 2. Evaluation Metric: Use the F1-Score as the evaluation metric to assess the performance of the models in classifying sentiment.

 ## Model Deployment